List of monuments in Chișinău: Capitoline Wolf from Chișinău

 Capitoline Wolf (Lupa Capitolina) from Chișinău, was given by the municipality of Rome in first years after union of Bessarabia and Bucovinei with România, respective in 1921 and was installed in front of building country advice.
 In time of Soviet occupation was melted, find treated like symbol of imperialism.
-After first years of independence a Republica Moldova was installed a companion in front of “History museum of Republica Moldova” from Chișinău, which once with coming to power of Communist Faction from Moldova, was dissembled.
+After first years of independence a Republica Moldova was installed a companion in front of “History museum of Republica Moldova” from Chișinău, which once with coming to power of Communist Faction from Moldova, was removed.
 In 2009 was reinstalled a second companion at one time with coming to power Alliance for European integration.